Potential enlargement of the European Union: Internal enlargement scenarios

-Internal enlargement is the process of new member states arising from the break-up of or secession from an existing member state.
+Internal enlargement is the process of new member states arising from the break-up of an existing member state.
 There have been and are a number of active separatist movements within member states (for example in Catalonia and Flanders) but there are no clear agreements, treaties or precedents covering the scenario of an existing EU member state breaking into two or more states, both of which wish to remain EU member states.
 The question is whether one state is a successor and one a new applicant or, alternatively, both are new states which must be admitted to the EU.

 In some cases, a region desires to leave its state and the EU, namely those regions wishing to join Switzerland.
 But most, namely the two movements that held referendums during the 2010s, Scotland and Catalonia, see their future as independent states within the EU.
 This results in great interest in whether, once independent, they would retain EU membership or conversely whether they would have to re-apply.
 In the later case, since new members must be approved unanimously, any other state which has an interest in blocking their membership to deter similar independence movements could do so.
 Additionally, it is unclear whether the successor state would retain any opt-outs that the parent state was entitled to.